man wearing a tungsten wedding band — does tungsten tarnish

 Weight and finish consistency.
 A quality tungsten ring has a uniform weight and a finish that looks the same edge-to-edge.
 Cheap rings often have inconsistent bevels or a lighter feel that indicates filler materials.

-If you want a ring that genuinely won't tarnish, scratch, or change colour over the years, The Champion is our bestselling black tungsten band — 8mm, matte black finish, nickel-bonded carbide with a beveled edge.
+If you want a ring that genuinely holds its tone, scratch, or change colour over the years, The Champion is our bestselling black tungsten band — 8mm, matte black finish, nickel-bonded carbide with a beveled edge.
 It's the ring most of our customers buy when they want something that will still look exactly the same in 10 years.
-Or browse all 13 styles to find the one that fits how you wear it.
+Or browse the full collection to find the one that fits how you wear it.

 Common Questions About Tungsten Tarnishing